-You can carry as many liquid toiletries and other liquid items that are below this size as you can pack in your quart size bag.
-Only one quart bag containing liquids is permitted per passenger.
+You can carry as many liquid toiletries and other liquid items that are below this size as you can pack in your quart-size bag.
+Only one quart-size bag containing liquids is permitted per passenger.

 Toiletries that must go in a liquids bag

 The following is a list of the most common toiletry items that are considered to be a liquid so must go in a liquids bag.
-It is not an exhaustive list so if you have any other toiletries which can either be poured or spread then they will probably also fall within the liquids rule so will also need to go in the quart size bag.
+It is not an exhaustive list so if you have any other toiletries which can either be poured or spread then they will probably also fall within the liquids rule and will also need to go in the quart-size bag.

 - Deodorant/antiperspirant – this includes aerosols, roll-on and spray but not solid stick types